-- 2. When we talk about GUI events later in the lecture we will talk about how to associate an action with a button. - H.A JComboBox is a component that a user can click to request that some particular action occur.
-We will use a demonstration program based on one created by the authors of a former textbook
+- b) When we talk about GUI events later in the lecture, we will learn how the program can respond immediately to a choice being made. - 5.
+A JButton is a component that a user can click to request that some particular action occur.